310mc/https-310mc.github.io-tl/source/_posts/scout/buddy.md

 {% bubble Chiaki %}
 Hmm… You’re going to have to ask the shopkeeper that.

-A lot seems to have changed since I last been here — There are all kinds of figurines in there now.
+A lot seems to have changed since I last been here — There are all kinds of toy figures in there now.

 It made me realize how much I’ve missed out from not visiting just because I was “busy,” honestly!
 {% endbubble %}